ManbirKakkar/BonialTest/README.md

 # Optional
-● If there is no brochure image, display a placeholder image : DONE ● Display in static grid layout, with two columns: DONE ● Filter for brochures closer than 5km : (Added a contractor on menu to get location) ● Display every “brochurePremium” content full width (take up all the columns) ● Support landscape layout with a three column layout : DONE
+● If there is no brochure image, display a placeholder image : DONE ● Display in static grid layout, with two columns: DONE ● Filter for brochures closer than 5km : (Location of retailer was not in response) ● Display every “brochurePremium” content full width (take up all the columns) ● Support landscape layout with a three column layout : DONE